-The Warrants will be issued under a Warrant Agreement (the "Warrant Agreement") between the Company and as Warrant Agent (the "Warrant Agent"), a form of which will be filed as an exhibit to the Registration Statement of which this Prospectus is a part.
+The Warrants will be issued under a Warrant Agreement (the "Warrant Agreement") between the Company and State Street Bank and Trust Company as Warrant Agent (the "Warrant Agent"), a form of which will be filed as an exhibit to the Registration Statement of which this Prospectus is a part.
 The following summary of certain provisions of the Warrant Agreement does not purport to be complete and is subject to, and qualified in its entirety by reference to, all the provisions of the Warrants and the Warrant Agreement, including the definitions of certain terms contained therein.

-Each Warrant will entitle the registered holder thereof, subject to and upon compliance with the provisions thereof and of the Warrant Agreement, at such holder's option, from and after the Exercisability Date and prior to 5:00 , 2006 (the "Warrant Expiration Date") P.M., New York City time, on to purchase from the Company one share of Common Stock at an exercise price (the "Exercise Price") of \$ per share (representing a 10% premium over the closing bid price of the Common Stock as reported on the Nasdaq National Market on the date of this Prospectus) issuable upon exercise of the Warrants (the "Warrant Shares") (both the Exercise Price and securities issuable upon exercise of the Warrants being subject to adjustments as provided in the Warrant Agreement).
-Each Warrant may be exercised on any business day on or after the Exercisability Date and on or prior to the Warrant Expiration Date.
-Any Warrant not exercised before the close of business on the Warrant Expiration Date shall become void, and all rights of the holder under the Warrant Certificate evidencing such Warrant and under the Warrant Agreement shall cease.
+Each Warrant will entitle the holder thereof, subject to and upon compliance with the provisions thereof and of the Warrant Agreement, at such holder's option, from and after the Exercisability Date and prior to 5:00 P.M., New York City time, on July 1, 2006 (the "Expiration Date") to purchase from the Company 1.05 shares of Common Stock at an exercise price (the "Exercise Price") of \$5.00 per share issuable upon exercise of the Warrants (the "Warrant Shares") (both the Exercise Price and securities issuable upon exercise of the Warrants being subject to adjustments as provided in the Warrant Agreement).
+Each Warrant may be exercised on any business day on or after the Exercisability Date and on or prior to the Expiration Date.
+Any Warrant not exercised before 5:00 p.m.
+New York City time on the Expiration Date shall become void, and all rights of the holder under the Warrant Certificate evidencing such Warrant and under the Warrant Agreement shall cease.